 The measure of both the sales and the use tax are imposed on the retail price of the taxable personal property.
 The retail price is referred to as the "gross receipts" for sales tax purposes and the "sales price" for use tax purposes.
 Generally, no part of the retail price may be excluded from the tax base.
 If there is a manufacturers' or importers' excise tax, such as excise taxes imposed on tires, alcoholic beverages, and tobacco, it is included as part of the sales and use tax base.
+Generally, both state and federal excise taxes are included in the sales and use tax base.
 For example, an individual who purchases alcohol in the State of California must pay sales tax on the retail price of the alcohol, including the state and federal excise taxes.